We’re evolving these as our core group forms...

 Who’s creating Earthrise?

 All of us!
 Earthrise relies on the adage ‘many hands make light work’.
+The process so far has been so rewarding and connecting and also challenging and time-consuming.
+There is lots more to do to create our dream.
+This is not a ready-made community set-up at the moment, so we need people who have the willingness, time and energy to roll up their sleeves and get involved (of course we all have young children so we're navigating that balance at the moment!).
 We welcome those of you that would like to look for properties to do so.
 Those of you that are a dab hand at spread sheets to contribute to the business plan for the company mortgage.
 Those of you that want to initiate a meet up to go camping or glamping or rent a house for a few days to do so.
 We welcome a flow of possibilities towards building a life together that we all want to live.

 The bottom line

 We need to have at least 4 - 5 families with a mix of capital and ability to raise a mortgage.